Which Floors Can You Use With Underfloor Heating?

 - The relative humidity of the room should be less than 60% both during and after the installation.

-- Be aware that Beech and Maple floors react more dramatically to heat so will experience more movement than other species.
+- Be aware that Beech and Maple floors react more dramatically to heat and experience more movement than other species.
+As such, some manufacturers do not recommend Beech and Maple floors with an underfloor heating system.

-- Our paper felt underlay has the lowest amount of thermal resistance.
-Thin foam underlays (2mm-3mm thick) can be used too but steer clear of fibreboard or thick acoustic underlays as these will reduce the efficiency of the underfloor heating system.
-Regardless of which underlay you choose, make sure it has a Damp Proof Membrane to cope with the moisture from changing temperatures.
+- We supply a number of uniquely design, ultra-low tog value underlay specially designed for underfloor heating systems.
+Steer clear of fibreboard or thick acoustic underlays as these will reduce the efficiency of the underfloor heating system.
+Regardless of which underlay you choose, make sure it has a DPM (Damp Proof Membrane).